I love how dogs see the world...

 To a dog, a ball is not just a ball.
 That shiny, slobbery plaything is an opportunity, a challenge, a steadfast companion.
 In my dog photography—often down on all fours—I strive to glimpse life on their level: A bowl of food is love and comfort.
 A warm bath is the ultimate back rub.
 A knock at the door is a chance to prove courage and loyalty.
 Therein capturing the reality of dog ownership—a reminder to enjoy the small things.

-As an adult, my love affair with dogs grew through Annie, my intensely brave and loving Boston Terrier rescue, followed shortly after by her adopted brothers Murray and Ollie, who are just as full of life.
-This wild trio keeps me laughing and from taking life in the city too seriously.
+As an adult, my love affair with dogs grew through Annie and Murray, my intensely brave, silly and loving Boston Terrier rescues.
+While Annie and Murray are no longer with me, their memories and my new pup Ollie, keep me laughing and from taking life in the city too seriously.
 They also inspired my passion for matching the click of a camera with the wagging tail of a happy dog.

 Each year, I support local animal rescues through pro-bono photography and charity shoots.
 If you manage a shelter or rescue and would like to partner, please reach out.